-- 1. Communicate quarantine and isolation expectations with the Student and Host Family, in consultation with the National, State, Provincial and Local guidelines and mandates. - 2.
+- 1. Communicate quarantine and isolation expectations with the Student and Host Family, in consultation with the National, State, and Local guidelines and mandates. - 2.
 Work closely with the Host Family to make sure they have the resources to support this situation. - 3.
 Report initial status to District RYE Health & Safety Team, and to Natural Parents and Sponsor District Chair. - 4.
-Monitor Student and Host Family status daily for 15 days and weekly thereafter provided that this report may be incorporated into the YEAH database. - 5.
+Monitor Student and Host Family status on a daily basis for 15 days and weekly thereafter. - 5.
 Report status and status changes to District RYE Health & Safety Team and Natural Parents.